 (2) If a notation or attachment has been made under section 50 particulars of the notation or attachment have to be included in or attached to the statement given under subsection (1).

-52. Agency may give reasons for not amending information
+52. Reasons for not amending information, agency may add to notation

 This Division does not prevent the agency from adding to a notation or attachment made under section 50 the agency’s reasons for deciding not to amend the information in accordance with the application, or from including those reasons in, or attaching them to, a statement given under section 51(1).